PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 ### 1. PostHog is an all-in-one platform

 Heap, like Amplitude and Mixpanel, focuses mainly on product analytics.
-That means you need to adopt multiple tools for things like session recording, feature management, and A/B testing.
-PostHog integrates all these features into one platform, so it becomes your single source of truth.
-We believe you should own your data, so data exports are free on all tiers.
+That means you need to adopt additional tools for things like session recording, feature management, and A/B testing.
+PostHog integrates all these features into one platform.
+PostHog is like mission control for your product.

 ### 2. PostHog's built for engineers